 If you feel like your organisation is bogged down by admin and repetitive tasks that discourage efficiency, then it’s time to consider channel shift.
-Done right, you can free up resource to focus on value-added tasks, reduce expenditure and improve customer service.
+Done right, you can free up resources to focus on value-added tasks, reduce expenditure and improve customer service.
+The public sector will benefit immensely from channel shift in local government and here's why...

 Adam Brown, the Head of Strategy, Growth and Product at Prodo, is an expert in multi-channel landscapes and helps organisations thrive with customer-centric thinking and actions.